CommonsBuild/TokenLog-SoftGov/.github/ISSUE_TEMPLATE/mission-vision-values.md

 ---

 ### What is the vision of the Token Engineering Commons?
-(What is the world the TEC wants to see?)
+(What world does the TEC wants to see?)
 ...

 ### What is the mission of the Token Engineering Commons?
 (How are we going to get there?)